from £3 a month (based on income)

 Solidarity, not charity.
 Collective action, not handouts.

-Join 300+ Newcastle neighbors building power together
+Join 300+ Newcastle neighbours building power together

 Unlike traditional food banks, we don't operate on charity.
 Members actively contribute to enhancing community well-being through food distribution and direct action on pressing local issues.
 Established in the Inner West End of Newcastle, we're expanding our impact across the city.